-If you have a limited income but pay high energy bills, our Weatherization Program may be able to help you reduce those costs and make your home more comfortable and safe in all seasons.
+If you have a limited income but pay high energy bills, our Weatherization Program may be able to help you reduce those costs and make your home more comfortable and safer in all seasons.

 An Opportunity Council Home Energy Conservation Auditor will inspect your home and deliver a report including safety and health measures that need to be addressed.
-The Auditor tests heaters, hot water heaters, gas stoves and all major appliances for safety and efficiency, and may make recommendations for certain measures such as caulking windows, weather-stripping doors, insulating the attic, or tuning the heater.
+The Auditor tests heaters, hot water heaters, gas stoves and all major appliances for safety and efficiency and may make recommendations for certain measures such as caulking windows, weather-stripping doors, insulating the attic, or tuning the heater.

 Learn More About The Weatherization Program

 Qualified professionals install recommended measures such as insulation, air sealing and heater improvements.
 An educational component is provided to further involve residents in managing their home systems.
 The Auditor then returns for an inspection to ensure that all work is completed to meet or exceed industry standards for safety and energy efficiency.